closedi/rep/README.md

 ### Game description

-There are 3 doors on a field.
+There are 3 doors on the field.
 One of them contains a Treasure Map (which we want to unlock), but another two doors have some useless trash boxes behind.
 Map's location is changing randomly for each round.

 ### Order of moves